Guide last updated Hester Swift, September 2025

 Several international organizations are specifically concerned with developing multilateral private international law treaties, model laws and other instruments seeking to harmonise the private law of different jurisdictions.
 There are also bilateral treaties on private international law matters.

-The Hague Conference on Private International Law
+Hague Conference on Private International Law

 Since the beginning of the twentieth century, the Hague Conference on Private International Law has drawn up multilateral conventions covering family law, commercial law, civil procedure and other areas.
 In 2015, it also adopted the non-binding Principles on Choice of Law in International Commercial Contracts.

-The pre-1945 Hague conventions are on the Hague Conference website under 'The "old" conventions', in French.
+The pre-1945 Hague conventions are on the Hague Conference site under 'The "old" conventions', in French.
 They are also in the Consolidated Treaty Series (in French) and British and Foreign State Papers (again in French), both of which are held at IALS; the FLARE Index to Treaties gives citations.

 The depositary for the Hague Conventions is the Dutch Ministry of Foreign Affairs; the government information portal, Overheid.nl, has status information and depositary notifications, together with the certified true copy of each convention (all in English and French).

 The proceedings of the Hague Conferences consist of minutes, proposals, memoranda, draft conventions, working documents, explanatory reports for the conventions and other documents.
 They are published under the title Proceedings of the...session / Actes et documents de la...session.
-They are held at IALS up to the 20th session, and all volumes are available on the Hague Conference website.
+They are held at IALS up to the 20th session and all volumes are on the Hague Conference website.

 International Institute for the Unification of Private Law (UNIDROIT)